aitoehigie/nairaland-jamb-checker/README.txt

 How to RUN
 *******************************************
 1. Unzip the source file and CD to the unzipped folder
+2. Before doing anything, go to the DATABASE folder and run the db.sql file to create the database.
-2. Run the main file called controller.py by doing "python controller.py"
+3. Run the main file called controller.py by doing "python controller.py"
-3. Open your browser and enter the address 127.0.0.1:7077
+4. Open your browser and enter the address 127.0.0.1:7077
-4. On your 1st run of this program, kindly go to the admin section and follow the instructions there in order to create the database, generate the dummy data and perform other sundary activities.
+5. On your 1st run of this program, kindly go to the admin section and follow the instructions there in order to generate the dummy data and perform other sundary activities.

 You can always contact me at twitter.com/pystar or aitoehigie[at]gmail.com if you need any help running this program.